OpenDataServices/os4d/docs/meta/index.md

 * Examples - such as example Contributor Agreement text
 * Related articles
 * Patterns
+* 'Consider' - a set of boxes that should be filled in for each particular standard.

 Pages should be tagged as one of: